roysushmita/8-weeks-SQL-challenge/Case study#5/Findings.md

 | Shopify   | 5925169               |
 | Retail    | 1081934227           |

-Retail is significantly outperforming Shopify by a total transaction count of 1,080,1934,227, where the count for shopify is 5,925,169.
+Retail is significantly out performing Shopify by a total transaction count of 1,080,1934,227, where the count for shopify is 5,925,169.

---6.
-What is the percentage of sales for Retail vs Shopify for each month
+**6. What is the percentage of sales for Retail vs Shopify for each month?**
 ```
 WITH transaction_cte AS (SELECT calendar_year,month_number,platform,SUM(sales) AS monthly_plat_sales
 FROM clean_weekly_sales